jhan2024/StrokeRehab/README.md

     -   Displays available games as cards.
     -   **Flappy Bird**:
         -   Integrated game controllable via the first force input.
-        -   Force exceeding a threshold triggers a jump.
+        -   Force exceeding a threshold triggers a jump (in 'jump' mode) or influences altitude (in 'gravity' mode).
     -   **Rhythm Keys**:
-        -   If a '3-Dome' device is selected, uses the first three force inputs to control the game lanes.
+        -   Controlled by three inputs (force sensors in Arduino mode, or A,S,D keys in 3-Dome simulation).
         -   If a '1-Dome' device is selected, the single force input is mapped to the middle lane.
+        -   Features background music and sound effects for note hits.
+        -   Note patterns are synchronized with the game's music.
+        -   Scoring is based on the ratio of successful hits to the total number of notes spawned.
     -   Placeholders for future games (Mini Golf, Piano Keys, Subway Surf).
     -   **Space Shooter**:
         -   Vertical control using the first force input.
+    -   **Pool Game**:
+        -   Aiming is controlled by the first two force inputs (or A/D keys in 3-Dome simulation).
+        -   Shot power is determined by charging and releasing the third force input (or S key in 3-Dome simulation).

 -   **Measurement Tab**:
     -   Allows recording and analyzing force data over time.
     -   **Controls**: `Start/Stop Measurement` button to toggle recording; `Save Results` button (currently logs data to the browser console).
     -   **Real-time Metrics**: Displays Maximum Force, Average Force, and Session Duration.
-For 3-Dome devices, these summary metrics are based on the first sensor's data.
+For 3-Dome devices, these summary metrics are based on the first sensor's data by default.
     -   **Data Visualization**: Uses Chart.js to display a live line graph of normalized force(s) versus time.
 Shows 1 or 3 lines based on the selected device type.

 -   **Settings Tab** (formerly Debug Tab):